Logitech/logi_bridge_sdk/samples/BridgeSDKSampleApp/README.md

 * Warning: At this stage of development, in order for an applications to use the developer DLL, you must make sure that:

-* It is recommended to compile in 'Release' mode. be aware that 'Debug' mode has still some shortcomings.
+* to compile in 'Release' mode. be aware that 'Debug' mode has still some shortcomings.
-* You deactivated the compiler’s SDL checks: <br/> To deactivate the SDL checks in Visual Studio, open the project’s ‘Configuration Properties’ and under ‘C/C++’ >> ‘General’, set the ‘SDL checks’ to ‘No’.
+* you deactivated the compiler’s SDL checks: <br/> To deactivate the SDL checks in Visual Studio, open the project’s ‘Configuration Properties’ and under ‘C/C++’ >> ‘General’, set the ‘SDL checks’ to ‘No’.
 Alternatively, you can manually add the compiler’s flag “/sdl-”.

 * Please contact supportsdk@logitech.com or reach us via GitHub if you have any question.